Global Health Pathway

 Participants will be expected to complete at least one scholarly project in addition to a morning report during their three years in the Pathway.

 Residents apply to the Pathway in fall of their Intern year to facilitate second year scheduling of clinical electives.
-Applications to the Pathway open on October 1, 2019.
+Applications to the Pathway open on October 1.
 Application instructions can be found here.
-The first cohort will be selected and matched with a mentor by December 15, 2019.
+Applications are due on December 1.
+Residents will be notified of their acceptance in early January.